Technical Procedures Disclaimer

 to the ceiling joists of an existing ceiling.

-NOTE: The following manufactuers listed below are potential
+NOTE: The following manufacturers listed below are potential

 sources for replacement panels, where existing panels can not